Skip to the main content.

 2 min read

-It is illegal for your employer to retaliate or discriminate against you for asserting your rights and reporting misconduct, but you may be asking, “What protection do I have against retaliation if I report workplace harassment?”
+It is illegal for your employer to retaliate or discriminate against you for asserting your rights and reporting misconduct.
+Still, you may ask, “What protection do I have against retaliation if I report workplace harassment?”

-It’s stressful, and it takes courage to report workplace harassment.
-But you are protected by a variety of laws that are meant to keep you safe in speaking up.
-If you’ve been subjected to workplace harassment you have the legal right to seek justice and report the situation without fearing adverse consequences.
+It is stressful, and it takes courage to report workplace harassment.
+But you are protected by various laws to keep you safe in speaking up.
+If you have been subjected to workplace harassment, you have the legal right to seek justice and report the situation without fearing adverse consequences.

 Protection against Retaliation under Federal Laws

-Title VII of the Civil Rights Act of 1964 is the key federal legislation that prohibits discrimination based on race, color, religion, sex, or national origin.
+Title VII of the Civil Rights Act of 1964 is the key federal legislation prohibiting discrimination based on race, color, religion, sex, or national origin.
 It also safeguards employees from retaliation for reporting harassment or participating in investigations.

 The Americans with Disabilities Act (ADA) safeguards individuals with disabilities against retaliation for reporting harassment or seeking reasonable accommodations.

-And the Family and Medical Leave Act (FMLA) grants protection to employees who report harassment while on leave or seeking leave due to harassment-related issues.
+Finally, the Family and Medical Leave Act (FMLA) protects employees who report harassment while on leave or seeking leave due to harassment-related issues.

 Protection under State Laws

-In addition to these federal laws, individual states have their own regulations to protect employees from retaliation in cases of workplace harassment.
+In addition to these federal laws, individual states have regulations to protect employees from retaliation in cases of workplace harassment.

-State laws often expand the scope of protection beyond what is offered by federal statutes.
-And some states extend the protected characteristics to include sexual orientation, gender identity, or marital status, ensuring a broader shield against harassment-related retaliation.
+State laws often expand the scope of protection beyond what federal statutes offer.
+Some states extend the protected characteristics to include sexual orientation, gender identity, or marital status, ensuring a broader shield against harassment-related retaliation.

-For example, California has the Fair Employment and Housing Act (FEHA), which prohibits retaliation against individuals for reporting any type of workplace harassment, regardless of whether it is based on protected characteristics like race, gender, age, religion, disability, etc.
+For example, California has the Fair Employment and Housing Act (FEHA), which prohibits retaliation against individuals for reporting workplace harassment, regardless of whether it is based on protected characteristics like race, gender, age, religion, disability, etc.

 State laws can vary significantly, so it is advisable to look into the specific laws in your state for detailed information on the protection you have against retaliation for reporting workplace harassment.